Dry-Brined & Grilled Turkey

-Dry brining a grilled turkey produces amazing flavour, crispy skin and juicy meat.
+Dry brining and grilling a turkey produce amazing flavour, crispy skin, and juicy meat.
 While making a flavourful turkey broth ensures a delicious gravy and is perfect for basting the bird on the grill.

 Dry-Brine the Turkey (24 hours in advance)